 Given below is the list of topics that are closely connected to the numerator.
 These topics will also give you a glimpse of how such concepts are covered in Cuemath.

 Example 1: There are 28 students in a class and 12 of them are girls.
 Find the numerator of the fraction representing the boys in the class.

-Numerator represents a part and the denominator represents the whole.
-Therefore, the total number of students represent the Denominator and is equal to 28.
+The numerator represents a part and the denominator represents the whole.
+Therefore, the total number of students represents the Denominator and is equal to 28.
 The number of girls in the class is given as 12.
 Hence the number of boys in the class is (28 - 12 = 16).
-Fraction of boys in the class is equal to the number of boys/Total number of students, which is equal to 16/28 = 4/7.
+The fraction of boys in the class is equal to the number of boys/Total number of students, which is equal to 16/28 = 4/7.

 Therefore, the numerator of the fraction representing the boys in the class is 4.